jarrod227/brain2text-skipdiphone/README.md

 └── words.txt
 ```

+> ⚠️ **RAM requirement.** The unpruned 5-gram graph (`G_no_prune.fst`) is
+> typically 5–10 GB and the WFST decoder must hold it in memory.
+Without
+> ≥32 GB RAM the decoder will OOM or thrash.
+Skip this section if your
+> hardware is limited; the 3-gram path is sufficient for the main results.

 If `G_no_prune.fst` is too large for available RAM, it can be temporarily renamed so that decoding uses the pruned 5-gram graph only:

 ```bash